bribes/Unofficial-NameMC-API-Docs/README.md

 <br>

 ## Disclaimer
-This API is not affiliated nor indorsed by NameMC, Minecraft, Mojang, nor Microsoft.
+This API is not affiliated nor indorsed by NameMC, Minecraft, Mojang, and/or Microsoft.